 The term “coated abrasive” indicates how the abrasive is bonded to each product.
 Coated abrasives consist of a backing material such as paper, cotton or polyester cloth, film, or vulcanized fiber.
 To make a jumbo roll of coated abrasives, an initial ‘make or base’ coat of resin is applied to the backing.
 The abrasive grain is electrostatically applied onto the base coat surface, to ensure the ratio of coverage and the grain is positioned properly.
 The second ‘top or size’ coating of resin is applied to lock in the abrasive particles.

-Additional coating are available for specific applications to maximize performance.
+Additional coatings are available for specific applications to maximize performance.
 A few of the common coatings include grinding aid to prevent heat build-up, stearate to prevent material loading or anti-static to reduce dust build up.

 The jumbo rolls of coated abrasives are then converted into: sanding belts, discs, sheets, rolls, and specialty products like flap wheels, flap discs, cartridge rolls and quick change discs.